 21 hours - 3.25

-The appropriate faculty member, chairperson, and dean of Curriculum & Graduate Studies signatures are required for registration in independent study courses.
+Signatures from the appropriate faculty member, chairperson, and dean of Curriculum are required for registration in independent study courses.
 The form describing the course and expected course requirements must accompany the registration.
 All independent study courses will be given a course title on the transcript.
 Forms for independent study courses are available in the START Office, Crites 115.

 These courses require participation within the traditional classroom AND are not distance learning courses.